Coming 500 megawatt hydrogen project Amsterdam

 HyCC is a great example of a company that takes up the gauntlet with guts and energy together with partners.
 Giulietta Cohen, Energy & Circular program manager at ORAM and initiator of TET Amsterdam connects sustainable entrepreneurs with guts.
 About the H2era project, Cohen says the following:

 'The time is now!
 No breakthrough without a big green picket line: a 500 megawatt green hydrogen plant.
-Right in the middle of the port of Amsterdam with high demand for sustainable fuels for shipping and aviation, green steel and sustainability of existing industries.'
+Right in the middle of the port of Amsterdam with high demand for sustainable fuels for shipping and aviation, green steel and making existing industries more sustainable.'